tkw1536/akhttpd/README.md

 docker run -p 8080:8080 -e GITHUB_TOKEN=my-super-secret-token docker.pkg.github.com/tkw1536/akhttpd/image:latest
 ```

-You might have to authenticate to the Docker Package registry.
+For a more detailed documentation, see [the godoc page](https://pkg.go.dev/github.com/tkw1536/akhttpd).

+## License
-The code is licensed under the Unlicense, hence in the public domain.
+The code is licensed under the MIT License, hence in the public domain.